 Ferreira Cabeza-Vanegas has advised graduate and undergraduate projects, several of which are now books and published works, ranging from lyrical explorations of war and revolution, narrative manuscript confronting disability and sexual assault, to experimental essays about food, culture, country and sexuality.

 - Essaying the Americas.
 Essay anthology, editor.
-Forthcoming from Mad Creek Books.
-March 2020.
+Mad Creek Books, March 2020.

 - Don’t Come Back.
 Collection of linked lyrical and narrative essays, experimental translations, and reinterpreted myths.
-Forthcoming from The Ohio State University Press, Mad River Books, 21st Century Essay Books Series, January 2017.
+The Ohio State University Press, Mad River Books, 21st Century Essay Books Series, January 2017.

 - Drown/Sever/Sing.
 Collection of essays and short stories.
 Anomalous Press, March 2015.